getgrav/grav-learn/pages/17/10.cookbook/06.tutorials/chapter.md

 title: Tutorials
 taxonomy:
     category: docs
+description: This section is dedicated to providing tutorials you can follow to achieve some common scenarios.
+Please feel free to edit these pages and add your own.
 ---

-# Tutorials

-This section is dedicated to providing **tutorials** you can follow to achieve some common scenarios.
-Please feel free to edit these pages and add your own.